cktlco/crew-chief-autovoicepack/README.md

 Important:
 - Change the first part of the mounted folder path above (`-v ...`) to a location on your local machine where you want the generated audio files to be saved.
 Don't change the part after the colon (`:/app/output`).
 - Remember to include the `--gpus all` parameter if you have a CUDA-capable NVIDIA GPU and want to use it for the voice pack generation.
-If you don't have a GPU, you can run in CPU-only mode, which is slower but works the same way.

-`docker run -it ...` will create a new container and drop you into a bash prompt:
+Running `docker run -it ...` will create a new container and drop you into a bash prompt:
 ```
 crew-chief-autovoicepack >
 ```